RainbowMarks/rainbowmarks.github.io/_posts/2021-08-26-IndyCar-at-WWT-Raceway.md

 permalink: "Events/2021/08/August-21-2021-IndyCar-Race-At-WWT-Raceway"
 categories: [racing,automotive]
-description: ""Experience the thrill of an Indy Car Race through a personal photography journey at World Wide Technology Raceway.""
+description: "Experience the thrill of an Indy Car Race through a personal photography journey at World Wide Technology Raceway."
 ---
 Saturday August 21st, 2021 I grabbed the camera gear and headed out to World Wide Technology Raceway in Madison Illinois.
 I couldn't talk anyone from my family to join me, so I was free to wander around the facility and shoot photos of the Indy Car Race.